themmj/assignment-test/README.md

 ### Function wrapping

 Using `ld`'s wrapper support one can define `__wrap_symbol` as a wrapper function for `symbol`.
 Any undefined reference to `symbol` will be linked against that wrapper.
 Calling `__real_symbol` will invoke the normal definition of `symbol`.
 Because every symbol intended for wrapping has to be passed to the linker manually the [configuration](#configuration) contains a variable containing all symbol names that should be wrapped.
 The rest is done automatically.
+Defining a wrapper function can easily be done with the `FUNC_WRAPPER` macro.

 ### Git user extraction